dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Modifying-snowplow-js.md

 ## 5. Upload the minified JavaScript

 Use your standard asset pipelining strategy to upload the minified `sp.js` JavaScript to your servers.
-Note that to avoid "mixed content" warnings, SnowPlow expects the `sp.js` JavaScript to be available both via HTTP and via HTTPS.
+Note that to avoid "mixed content" warnings, Snowplow expects the `sp.js` JavaScript to be available both via HTTP and via HTTPS.

 ## 6. Test your updated JavaScript

 As a final step, you will want to just check that your customised `sp.js` JavaScript is working okay.

-To do this, please follow the testing instructions at the end of the guide to [Integrating SnowPlow tags directly onto your website] (Integrating Javascript tags onto your website#testing).
+To do this, please follow the testing instructions at the end of the guide to [Integrating Snowplow tags directly onto your website] (Integrating Javascript tags onto your website#testing).

 ## Next steps

 Finished setting up the [Javascript tracker] (javascript-tracker-setup)?
-Then you are ready to [setup EmrEtlRunner] (Setting-up-SnowPlow#wiki-step3).
+Then you are ready to [setup EmrEtlRunner] (Setting-up-Snowplow#wiki-step3).

-Return to the [setup guide] (Setting-up-SnowPlow).
+Return to the [setup guide] (Setting-up-Snowplow).

 [aws]: http://aws.amazon.com/
 [yuic]: http://developer.yahoo.com/yui/compressor/